Applying for Special Consideration

 If you feel that you have been disadvantaged during your studies by circumstances that were outside of your control (such as an unexpected medical condition or a family bereavement) you may wish to apply for these factors to be considered.

-You can apply to the SPC for special consideration if you do not have enough credits to progress into the next year of your degree/ into the Honours programme or if you have already had a repeat attempt at the year.
+You can appeal to the SPC Convener if you do not have enough credits to progress into the next year of your degree / into the Honours programme or if you have already had a repeat attempt at the year.
 You may be allowed either:

 To remain in study and have a third attempt at the year.